<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=6061692&amp;fmt=gif">

 Help your landlords stay up to date on the latest news in the lettings industry and the rental market with our editable email newsletter template.

-At a regional level, the North West recorded the biggest year-on-year rent rise of 5.2%.
-At the other end of the scale, the rental prices dropped in the East Midlands by -0.4%.
+At a regional level, the North West recorded the biggest year-on-year rent rise of 8.4%.
+This was followed by the North East, where prices rose by 2.7% year-on-year.

-It was good news for tenants during October, with average salaries of those signing new leases rising month-on-month.
-Overall, average salaries were up 1.1% in October - growing from Septembers’s £38,466 to £38,875.
-Salaries are up by 2.31% year-on-year.
+It was bad news for tenants in December, with average salaries of those signing new leases falling slightly month-on-month.
+Overall, average salaries were down 0.4% in December - shrinking from November’s £38,652 to £38,480.
+Salaries are up by 1.18% year-on-year.

 Click on region names to toggle them on and off